-Despite noticing these problems "[a]lmost immediately" and knowing there was something in the house "that didn't belong there," the Rigopouloses did not file suit until March 2018.
-The Rigopouloses were on notice of a potential invasion of their legal rights more than four years before filing suit, and their claims are therefore barred by the statute of limitations.
+Despite noticing these problems no later than March 2012, Plaintiffs did not file suit until June 2016.
+Plaintiffs were on notice of a potential invasion of their legal rights more than four years before filing suit, and their claims are therefore barred by the statute of limitations.

 Plaintiffs' response is generic with respect to the six cases where the statute of limitations has been raised.
-The Rigopouloses acknowledge that the four-year limitation applies to the claims in suit and does not dispute Defendants' factual recitation.
-Plaintiffs do, however, assert that Defendants are "estopped" from raising the limitations defense based on a failure to provide post-sale notice or warnings.
+They acknowledge that the four-year limitation applies to the claims in suit and do not dispute Defendants' factual recitation.
+They do, however, assert that Defendants are "estopped" from raising the limitations defense based on a failure to provide post-sale notice or warnings.